Yes, and no. 😉

 Here’s an example:

-We totally understand if you prefer to analyze your Instagram data on a desktop rather than on a limited mobile screen.
+We totally understand if you prefer to analyze your Instagram metrics on a desktop rather than on a limited mobile screen.
 It’s completely understandable also if you feel that what Instagram Insights has to offer is not enough for you.

 Apart from using Creator Studio, you can also take advantage of external social media analytical apps that are available on the market.
 One of them, which you may or may not have heard of, is Sotrender.